-Relevant information for the SENCo and Inclusion Managers is kept within a SEND class folder.
+Relevant information for the SENDCo and Inclusion Managers is kept within a SEND class folder.
 Children with the EHC Plan have an individual folder.
 All folders are stored in a locked cabinet.
 Each class teacher has a SEND file which is stored securely out of sight.
 Computerised information is kept within the school network and is only accessible to school staff.
-The school's Confidentiality Policy and GDPR Policy are both available on our website.
+The school's Confidentiality Policy is available on our website.